 If you’re in pain due to a herniated disc, sciatica, or other health condition, Kevin McElroy, DO, and Steven Ferrer, MD, and the team at Progressive Spine & Sports Medicine offer epidural injections to give you relief as part of a comprehensive treatment plan.
 The injections are quick and take effect within a day or two.
-Find out if an epidural injection is right for you by calling today or booking a consultation online with the practice in Ramsey, New Jersey.
+Find out if an epidural injection is right for you by calling today or booking a consultation online with the practice in Glen Rock, New Jersey.

 Epidural injections are injections into your spine.
 The injections are commonly used to relieve pain, treat herniated discs, and more.
 You may have heard these injections also called steroid or spinal injections.